Spectral methods for wedge and corner flows: The Fourier-Kontorovich-Lebedev integral transform: Fourier–Kontorovich–Lebedev transform

 see, for instance, the standard table of integrals by Gradshteyn and Ryzhik~\cite[p.~719]{gradshteyn2014table}, Eq.~6.672.3, or Prudnikov \textit{et al.}~\cite[p.~390]{prudnikov1992integrals}, Eq.~2.16.36.2.
 Here, $P_n$ denotes the Legendre function of the first kind of degree $n$, with positive argument

 In the following, we present the methodological steps leading to the system of equations whose solution determines the coefficients $A_j$ and $A_j^\dagger$.
-Most lengthy expressions are omitted here, as they can be readily obtained from the details provided here, or found in the literature, possibly in slightly different forms depending on the prefactors used in defining these coefficients.
+Some lengthy expressions associated with the solution for a point torque are omitted here, as they can be readily obtained from the details provided here, or found in Ref.~\onlinecite{daddi2026hydrodynamic}.